khralovich/khralovich/README.md

 # Hello world!
 I'm Nasta

-I code in Python, R and Javascript, use Tableau to vizualize data and Apps Script to automate repetitive tasks.
-Work as a data analyst at [Accenture](https://www.accenture.com/us-en).
+I code in Python, R and C#, use Tableau to vizualize data and Python to automate repetitive tasks.
+Work as a Business Intelligence analyst at [Audioteka](https://audioteka.com/pl/).

 Born in Belarus, live in Warsaw, Poland.
 Amateur chess player, animal lover, RPG geek.